DonovanVA/kubernetes-exploration/README.md

 default grafana credentials:
-username: admin
+- username: admin
-pw: prom-operator
+- pw: prom-operator

-prometheus will extract metrics from the application, and then
+prometheus will extract metrics from the application, and then grafana will interface it and retrieve the metrics. in grafana:
+`Dashboard` -> `New dashboard` -> `Data Source` -> `Prometheus`
+CPU utilisation can be queried from the default grafana stack by the parameters:
+metrics:

+CPU: container_cpu_usage_seconds_total (total CPU usage)
+Memory: container_memory_usage_bytes (Memory usage in bytes)